-The company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the company should be able to operate within the level of its current overdraft facility.
+The company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the company will be required to seek an increase in its current overdraft facility.

 The company has held discussions with Bendigo and Adelaide Bank Limited about its future borrowing needs.
 It is likely that these discussions will not be completed for some time but no matters have been drawn to its attention to suggest that renewal may not be forthcoming on acceptable terms.
 The company has also obtained an undertaking of support from Bendigo and Adelaide Bank Limited that it will continue to support the company and its operations for the 2012/13 financial year.
 This support is provided on the basis that the company continues to fulfill its obligations under the franchise agreement and continues to work closely with Bendigo and Adelaide Bank Limited to further develop its business.